realbart/Ternary3/README.md

-# Ternary3
+# Ternary

-Ternary3 is a library that makes performing balanced ternary operations on integer values.
+Ternary is a library that makes performing balanced ternary operations on integer values.
 It contains:

 1. A **Trit** type representing the smalles unit in a ternary system, having a value of up (+1), middle (0) or down (-1)